Bandit based centralized matching in two-sided markets for peer to peer lending: Introduction

 Secondly, the implicit nature of matching causes competition among agents on both side - the borrowers trying to raise money from the same set of investors while the investors trying to invest in the selected projects.
 This nature of competition in markets for resolving conflicts has been studied recently \cite{liu2020competing} where the agent preferences on one side are concealed from the other and so the sequential decision aspect comes into play for preference revisions over time.
 As mentioned, in such P2P platforms, there are mainly two sides to the market: the borrowers who want to borrow money from others for their projects or startups and the lenders who lend money to borrowers.
-The traditional rule has been that these sides involve in two sided trading following the Dutch Auction Mechanism \cite{kumar1998internet,wei2017market}.
-However, we assume that the matching in our case is done based on a set of constraints and thre is no bidding from lenders in that each lender has a fixed budget which is the same for all borrower projects.
+The traditional rule involves in such two sided trading follow the Dutch Auction Mechanism \cite{kumar1998internet,wei2017market}.
+However, we assume that the matching in our case is not dependent solely on the highest amount an investor wants to put in on a project, and there is no bidding from lenders in that each lender has a fixed budget which is the same for all borrower projects Therefore, we also assume there is no incentive for strategic truthfulness or concealed payments.